JosyNascimento/JosyNascimento/README.md

 ---

-### 📫 Contato
+### 📫 Contact

 - 📧 joseildatn@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/joseilda-tereza-do-nascimento-636b7b28a/)
-- 🌐 Portfólio: **(em breve)**
+- 🌐 Portfolio: **(coming soon)**
-  *obs: em construção — planejado como site pessoal para mostrar meus projetos e jornada profissional*
+  _Note: Currently in progress — personal website planned to showcase projects and my journey._

 ---

-✨ _"Desenvolver é transformar ideias em soluções.
-Estou sempre pronta para aprender e criar."_
+✨ _"To code is to transform ideas into solutions.
+I'm always ready to learn and build."_